perriera/for_interfaces/vsc/mac/README.md

 	- "Keep in Dock"

 ### Alternate Case
+#### Remote SSH
+VSC has an extension that pretty comes standard during the install process.
+To access a remote Linux box using the Remote SSH extension merely click on the bottom left icon where you will see a blue `><` icon.

+### Alternate Case
 #### In the case it is an archive, extract the archive contents. ...
 Extract the archive contents.
 Use double-click for some browsers or select the 'magnifying glass' icon with Safari.